What's On

 2 Victoria Road, Larne, Antrim, BT40 1RN, Northern Ireland

-The exhibition will be on display from Friday 6th until Saturday 28th February and includes Saturday opening on 28th February only.
-Opening hours: Monday to Friday, 10.00am – 4.00pm.
+The exhibition will be open to the public from Monday 9th until Saturday 28th March 2026 and includes Saturday opening on 28th March only.
+Opening hours: Monday – Friday, 10.00am – 4.00pm.

 Read more →